Medic1111/PORTAL-ZONE-MY-PORTAL-v2/FetchMap.md

 [DONE]

-# ADDING NEW ASSIGNMENT: AddAssignmentForm

-- Change to patch or put
-- Check response obj

 # AssignmentItem: Change to delete request

 - Change to delete
 - Address possible server Error
 - Send only class id to server instead of whole class obj

+[DONE]

+# ADDING NEW ASSIGNMENT: AddAssignmentForm

+- Change to patch or put!!
+- Check response obj

+NO NEED TO REASSIGN CURRENT CLASS!
+No need for obj response

 [DONE]